dmarchuk/polyomino-puzzle-solver/README.md

 Every consecutive call will try to find the next solution.

 #### **`Solver.loadExamplePieces()`**
 This method will load up some example pieces to `Solver.pieces` se we can use them later.
+You can see these piece definitions [here](https://github.com/dmarchuk/polyomino-puzzle-solver/blob/master/src/constants.ts#L3).

 #### **`Solver.generateExampleSolution()`**